 Greg Danz, Broadacres’ owner, said the video captured an isolated incident.

 “We’ve been selling animals at swap meets for 33 years and have had only the one instance,” he said.
 “It was definitely wrong, but it happened.”

-Danz supports the city's ordinance but said he would fight a ban on selling animals outdoors.
+Danz supports the city’s ordinance but said he would fight an outright ban on selling animals outdoors.

 “I’m opposed to anything that treats us differently,” he said.
 “We’re basically an outdoor shopping mall, and to treat us differently is discrimination.”

 Clark County Commissioners Chris Giunchigliani and Tom Collins each sent the city a letter supporting a ban on selling animals outdoors.

 City Councilman Richard Cherchio called the ordinance a good first step.
 The city has legal concerns about banning outdoor sales of pets on private property, he said.